 - Unlike residential homes, commercial properties are subject to HST

-- Higher property taxes because of commercial component
+- Higher property taxes because of the commercial component

 - Commercial tenants can be more demanding than residential tenants